ArielMelni/my_printf.c/README.md

 The advantage to %f is that often when debugging it is important to print out what is occuring at each iteration of the for loop.
 Using %f is easier than printing out the whole phrase!

+my_printf returns the amount  of successfully printed characters

 This repository includes the files:

 my_printf.c: my code for my_printf.c